tarushitiwary/Interfacing-Traffic-Light/README.md

 # Interfacing-Traffic-Light
-Using ultrasonic sensor and LPC1768.
+Using ultrasonic sensor, Adruino and LPC1768.